cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 1. Interpret the string as an unsigned integer s in little-endian representation.
 If the length of the string is not 32 bytes or if the resulting value is >= p, decoding fails.

-   * Note: Unlike the field element decoding described in [@RFC7748], the most significant bit is not masked, and non-canonical values are rejected.
+   A> Note: Unlike the field element decoding described in [@RFC7748], the most significant A> bit is not masked, and non-canonical values are rejected.
-     The test vectors in (#invalid255) exercise these edge cases.
+   A> The test vectors in (#invalid255) exercise these edge cases.

 2. If `IS_NEGATIVE(s)` returns TRUE, decoding fails.
 3. Process s as follows: